 Trusted Texas Attorney Assists with Prenuptial & Postnuptial Agreements

 Many couples choose to create prenuptial, or premarital, agreements before they wed or postnuptial agreements after they've tied the knot.
 Working out the terms of a potential settlement in advance — especially if your joint and separate assets are complex and/or vast — allows you and your significant other to decide how you wish your assets and debts to be divided in the event of a divorce or legal separation.
-At Aduboffour Law Firm, PLLC, we work with couples in the Plano area and throughout Texas to create fair and enforceable legal agreements that protect their interests.
+At Aduboffour Law Firm, PLLC, we work with couples in the Dallas area and throughout Texas to create fair and enforceable legal agreements that protect their interests.

 Thorough Texas counselor advises clients on protecting their assets